-The process of writing the set value when an event occurs:
+The process if an event occurs:

-- 1. The parameters are written in a possibly existing string variable. - 2.
-The possibly existing BOOL variable is set to 1. - 3.
+1. The parameters are written in a possibly existing string variable.

+- 2. The possibly existing BOOL variable is set to 1. - 3.
 The possibly existing BOOL variable is set to 0. - 4.
 The length of the possibly existing string variable with the parameters is set to 0.